Return to homepage

-We want to learn Spanish in Peru.
-It’s too far to walk to school from our house, so we take a taxi to and from classes (one-way, 2 sols; 67 cents USD).
+We want to learn Spanish.
+It’'s too far to walk to school from our house, so we take a taxi to and from classes (one-way, 2 sols; 67 cents USD).
 Cusco is a city of taxis, with few privately owned cars.
-Tiny taxis – Daewoo, Kia, Yaris – dart about like mating bumblebees.
+Tiny taxis -- Daewoo, Kia, Yaris -- dart about like mating bumblebees.

 Traffic here is a cross between high entertainment and unadulterated terror.
 It is also an intricate, choreographed ballet.
 After all, we haven’t yet seen an actual collision.
 As Shawn notes, the drivers are really on top of their job; you never see one yakking on his cell phone.